This list of things to do in Washington, DC is way too long to conquer in a weekend, or even a week!

 Stand at the top of the Washington Monument

-There are incredible significant and famous landmarks in Washington DC.
-One of the best places to get some great photos is from the top of the Washington Monument, named for America’s first president.
+There are incredible significant and famous landmarks in Washington DC and one of the best places to get some great photos is from the top of the Washington Monument, named for America’s first president.

-It is surrounded by 50 flags, one for each state, and was closed for three years for renovations, but reopened in 2021.
+It is the tallest building in Washington, DC, surrounded by 50 flags, one for each state, and was closed for three years for renovations, but reopened in 2021.
 You can buy tickets to ascend to the very top (you used to be able to climb the stairs).

-This impressive World War site includes towering stone walls commemorating not just every State, but also other nations who served alongside the Americans.
+This impressive World War II memorial site includes towering stone walls commemorating not just every State, but also other nations who served alongside the Americans.
 A must for every war history buff.

-Another very moving memorial is the Vietnam Veterans Memorial, is a giant wall has every name of every American lost in that war etched into it.
+Another very moving memorial located on the National Mall is the Vietnam Veterans Memorial.
+This is a giant wall that has every name of every American lost in that war etched into it.
 You’ll see family members taking rubbings with paper and pencil over their ancestors names.

 Then located on the left of the Mall as you continue towards the Lincoln Memorial, is the Korean War Veterans Memorial.
 The 19 stainless steel statues, each seven feet tall, have been made to represent the 5.8 million Americans who fought in the 3-year war.
 Their faces are just so life-like.